-The index tracks manufacturing activity in China's factories and workshops and is a closely watched gauge of the health of the economy.
-A reading below 50 indicates contraction, while anything above signals expansion.
+The index, compiled by information services provider Markit and released by HSBC, tracks manufacturing activity and is a closely watched barometer of the health of the economy.